 Children may show:

-- Physical jitters or tremors: Subtle shaking of the hands or body, even at rest
+- Physical jitters or tremors: Subtle shaking of the hands or body even at rest

-- Racing thoughts: Rapid shifting between ideas, making it hard to stay on task
+- Racing thoughts: Rapid shifting between ideas making it hard to stay on task

-- Constant restlessness: A persistent urge to move, even during calm or enjoyable activities
+- Constant restlessness: A persistent urge to move even during calm or enjoyable activities

 Should We Consider Both ADHD and Thyroid Conditions in Children?

-Why a Balanced Evaluation Matters
+Why a Balanced Evaluation Is Important

-A structured clinical approach helps to:
+A structured evaluation helps to:

-- Recognize overlapping conditions: Some children may have both ADHD and a thyroid disorder
+- Recognize overlapping conditions: Some children may have both ADHD and a thyroid disorder at the same time

 7 Red Flags That Suggest Thyroid Disorders in Children, Not ADHD

-“How can I tell if my child’s ADHD symptoms are really thyroid‑related?”
+“How can I tell if my child’s ADHD symptoms are really thyroid related?”

 1. Unexplained Changes in Growth or Weight